xm-emaxwell/xm-labs-azuredevops-pipelines/README.md

     * Make sure the correct outputs of the trigger step are mapped to the inputs of the update steps.
 * Azure DevOps
     * Make sure you configured the **Invoke REST API** task to use **Callback** as the **Completion event**.
 If you leave it as ApiResponse it will succeed on a successful response to the initial request to xMatters, which if everything is configured correctly should be every time.
 Basically it will ignore the workflow outcome.

+## Users not receiving approval notifications

+* Azure DevOps
+    * Verify the service hook is configured correctly and using the correct xMatters **Azure DevOps - Approval Notice** HTTP trigger URL along with the API key credentials
+    * Verify the groups and users configured for approvals are also configured in xMatters
+* xMatters
+    * You can view the log in the Workflow Activity panel to help troubleshoot.
+[Instructions](https://help.xmatters.com/ondemand/xmodwelcome/flowdesigner/activity-panel.htm)
+    * Verify that the xMatters user profiles have a work email device configured with the same email address as their Azure DevOps account
+    * Verify that the xMatters groups are named **adoOrganization/adoGroupName** and the group contains members